HDFGroup/h5serv/docs/AclOps/index.rst

 This ACL would enable anyone to read (perform GET requests).
 User 'joe' would be able to read and update (modify values in the dataset).
-While user 'ann' would have full controll to do any operation on the dataset (including modifying permissions for herself or other users).
+While user 'ann' would have full control to do any operation on the dataset (including modifying permissions for herself or other users).

 The following unauthenticated (no HTTP Authorization header)